Matsuoka

 Matsuoka (written: 松岡 or 松丘 lit. "pine tree hill") is a Japanese surname.

-Matsuoka is the 142nd most common name in Japan as of 2014, belonging to approximately 1 out of 865 people, or 141,900 individuals.
+Matsuoka is the 142nd most common name in Japan as of 2024, belonging to approximately 1 out of 865 people, or 137,000 individuals.
 It is most prevalent in Osaka, with the highest percentage per capita in Kochi and Kumamoto prefectures.

+It is believed that the name either originated from descendants of kannushi families, as hills of pines were often considered sacred and the location of many Shinto shrines, such as the descendants of Matsuoka Masanao at the Atsuta Shrine, or simply that individuals lived near a pine hill, sacred or otherwise.

+Popular kamon associated with the name include Three Pine Trees in a Circle (丸に三階松), Three Oxalis leaves with Swords (剣片喰), Two Lines in a Circle (丸に二つ引両), and Oak leaves and Vines in a Snowflake (丸に蔓柏) help illustrate the diversity of various lines and their associations with bigger clans.

 Notable people with the surname include:

 (Names are listed by field, alphabetically by given name in the western convention of given-name, surname for clarity.)